autostructure/secure_windows/README.md

 # secure_windows

+## Module Description
+This module hardens Member, Standalone, and Domain Controller servers for Windows 2012 (Release 2) and 2016 (Release 11) according to DoD STIG specifications.
+The benchmark dates for the 2012 and 2016 STIGS are 1/26/18 and 7/28/17, respectively.
+The STIG vulnerabilities have been cross-referenced with the National Institute of Security and Technology 800 53 Controls, for users who desire the additional information.

+## Setup
+The Puppet software, invoked by the single line of code shown below, will automatically identify which server is being used and configure it according to the user's pre-defined preferance.
+[INSERT CODE HERE]

+## Usage
+There are 655 vulnerabilities incuded in both Windows STIGS, and each one can be turned ON or OFF, according to the user.
+By default, all vulnerabilities are turned ON to ensure maximum security out-of-box.
+[INSERT CODE HERE]

+### No-Op Mode
+It is possible to run the module in "No-Op Mode", which identifies detected Configuration Drifts without implementing any actual changes
+[INSERT CODE HERE]

+## Exemptions
+Below is a list of vunerabilities that are either **reported on but cannot be changed** or are **Non-Applicable to the system**

+## NIST 800 53 Controls
+Each of the controls listed below are classified as either Low, Moderate, or High, based on the potential impact a security breach could have on an organization's systems

 | Low                 | Covered (x) | Moderate                       | Covered (x)          | High                                   | Covered (x)                  |
 |---------------------|-------------|--------------------------------|----------------------|----------------------------------------|------------------------------|
 | AC-1                |             | AC-1                           |                      | AC-1                                   |                              |